 - 30 days after the original/prime contract is abandoned or terminated.

-On commercial projects only (i.e. non-residential property), if the Notice of Contractual Retainage has been sent, there is no need to send a Notice of Specially Fabricated Materials.
+On commercial projects only (i.e. non-residential property), if the Notice of Claim for Unpaid Retainage has been sent, there is no need to send a Notice of Specially Fabricated Materials.
 But it’d be wise to do so at the outset of the project anyways.
 What if you miss your deadline for the retainage notice?
 You may find yourself out of luck regarding the undelivered or unincorporated specially fabricated materials.

 Texas is strict about notices

-The state of Texas has the most grueling notice requirements under their mechanics lien laws.
+The state of Texas has the most grueling notice requirements under its mechanics lien laws.
 And it’s important to ensure that you strictly comply with each in order to secure the full protection of lien rights in case of nonpayment.
 For a full breakdown of all of the notice requirements in Texas, visit our Texas Notices Overview & FAQs page.

 However, if you’re providing specially fabricated materials, this is just another notice to add to the list to ensure you’re protected for the work you’ve done, in the event that the materials never get delivered or used on the project.